What is post-COVID? Patient explanatory video

 - Returning to work too soon after a COVID-19 infection may also be a risk factor due to insufficient recovery and balance.

-One-third of people with post-COVID appear to be healthy and free from chronic conditions prior to infection.
+A third of people with post-COVID-19 appear to be healthy and free of chronic conditions prior to infection**Little is known about how different risk factors relate to different phenotypes or manifestations of post-COVID-19.

 Possible causes of long-term complaints